 Can an artist/ensemble apply for more than one Jazz Road Tours grant?

 No. An artist can apply as the lead applicant for one tour and be included as an ensemble member with a different lead artist for an additional tour.
-Grantees from the first cycle of Jazz Road Tours are eligible to apply in alternating cycles.
-Therefore, current grantees cannot apply in the second cycle.
+Current Jazz Road Tours grantees are eligible to apply again for tours that begin at least one year from a current grant's project end date.
+A key Jazz Road Tours objective is to award a large, diverse pool of artists for new tour experiences across the U.S.

 Can a smaller ensemble of a larger jazz orchestra apply?